segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/ajs-classic.md

 Analytics.js, Segment's Javascript source, makes it simple to send your data to any tool without having to learn, test or implement a new API every time.

 > info "Analytics.js 2.0"
 > A new version of Analytics.js is available for use in Beta.
 Click [here](/docs/connections/sources/catalog/libraries/website/javascript/) for more information.
+For information about upgrading to Analytics.js 2.0, see [Upgrade to Analytics.js 2.0](/docs/connections/sources/catalog/libraries/website/javascript/upgrade-to-ajs2).

 ## Getting Started